Stabilization of associated prime ideals of monomial ideals -- Bounding the copersistence index: Introduction and Overview

 All associated primes of monomial ideals are of the form $\fp(M)\coloneqq(X_i\mid i\in M)$ for some subset $M\subseteq[r]$, where $[r]$ denotes the set $\{1,\dots, r\}$ (Fact~\ref{fact:associated-primes-of-monomial-ideals}).
 Since the sequence $(\Ass(R/I^n))_{n\in \N}$ eventually stabilizes, ``copersistence behavior'' occurs for each prime ideal $\fp(M)$ at some point.
 In other words, for every $M\subseteq[r]$ there exists an integer $N$ such that, if $\fp(M)$ is not associated to $I^n$ for some $n\ge N$, then $\fp(M)$ is also not associated to any higher power.
 We denote the smallest such integer by $\cpi{I}(M)$ (Definition~\ref{definition:B1(m)}) and determine upper bounds.

-For that purpose, we use systems of linear inequalities $A\vec{x}\le \vec{b}$ (see Convention~\ref{convention:system} and Notation~\ref{notation:blocks}), that describe to which powers of $I$ the ideal $\fp(M)$ is associated.
-From the solutions of the system, we derive, what we call, the \textbf{$n$-th solution spaces} $H_n$ and $U_n$ (Definition~\ref{def:H,U}), which are groups that store the information whether $\fp(M)$ is associated to~$I^n$.
+For that purpose, we use systems of linear inequalities $A\vec{x}\le \vec{b}$ that describe to which powers of $I$ the ideal $\fp(M)$ is associated.
+From the solutions of the system, we derive, what we call, the $n$\textbf{-th solution spaces} $H_{\vec{0},n}$ and $H_{\vec{b},n}$ (Definition~\ref{def:H,U}), which are groups that store the information whether $\fp(M)$ is associated to~$I^n$.

 In Theorem~\ref{theorem:bounds-sigma(m)}, we show how such systems of linear inequalities can be used to give a bound for~$\cpi{I}(M)$ depending on $\Delta(A\mid \vec{b})$, the maximal absolute value of the subdeterminants of the augmented matrix $(A\mid \vec{b})$.